ardriveapp/ardrive-cli/README.md

 ### Wallet Operations

 Browsing of ArDrive public data is possible without the need for an [Arweave wallet][kb-wallets].
-However, for all write operations, or read operations of your own private data, you'll need a wallet.<br>
+However, for all write operations, or read operations without encryption/descryption keys, you'll need a wallet.<br>

 As you utilize the CLI, you can use either your wallet file or your seed phrase interchangeably.
 Consider the security implications of each approach for your particular use case carefully.
 If at any time you'd like to generate a new wallet altogether, start by generating a new seed phase.
 And if you'd like to use that seed phrase in the form of a wallet file, or if you'd like to recover an existing wallet via its seed phrase, use either or both of the following commands:<br>